shayansadeghieh/neuronpedia/apps/graph/README.md

 ### Example Request - Steering (Interventions) With Top Logits

-The following ablates a French feature and increases a Spanish feature by 150.
+The following ablates a French feature and increases a Spanish feature by 350.
 It uses the activations from the specified prompt.

+We steer this on three features/positions:

+1. Layer 20, 1454 (French feature) - We ablate this.
+We tell the steering server that this feature is active on `token_active_position` 6 and we want to ablate it at `steer_position` 7.
+2. Layer 20, 341 (Spanish feature) - We add 350 to the activations for this feature at the last token (position 7).
+We tell the steering server that this feature is active at position 7.
+3. Layer 20, 341 (Same Spanish feature) - We add 350 to the activations for this feature.
+We set `steer_generated_tokens` to true so that it will steer all tokens that are generated.
+You cannot specify both a `steer_position` and a `steer_generated_tokens` in the same feature - hence why we split it into 2 features in the input body.

 It returns the top logits at each position for both the steered and default completions.
 The `top_k` field is the number of top logits to return per completion token.